-The following assessment assumes that the same construction plant and equipment are being used at both solar plants concurrently during the construction of the solar plants.
-Furthermore, the construction of the Wellington South Solar Plant concurrently with each of the easement options have also been assessed.
+The cumulative assessment for Scenario 1 assumes that the same construction plant and equipment are being used at both solar plants concurrently during the construction of the solar plants.
+Table 4.8 presents cumulative construction noise levels likely to be experienced at the nearby affected receivers based on the works conducted in Scenario 1.

-From the comparison of Table 4.4 and Table 4.5, it is evident that the typical plant and equipment used to construct the solar plant slightly differ to the plant and equipment used for the construction of the easements.
-Therefore, for the scenario where the easements are constructed concurrently with the Wellington South Solar Plant, a conservative approach has been taken, where it is assumed that the three (3) noisiest plant items from each work site are operating concurrently.
+The plant and equipment used to construct the solar plant slightly differ to the plant and equipment used for the construction of the easement, demonstrated in the comparison of Table 4.4 and Table 4.5.

-Table 4.9 presents cumulative construction noise levels likely to be experienced at the nearby affected receivers based on the concurrent construction of the Wellington North and Wellington South Solar Plants.
-Similarly, Table 4.10 and Table 4.11 present the cumulative construction noise levels for the scenario where each of the easements associated with the Wellington North Solar Plant are constructed concurrently with the Wellington South Solar Plant.
+Due to the differing equipment a conservative approach has been adopted in Scenario 2, where it is assumed that the three (3) noisiest plant items from each work site are operating concurrently.
+Table 4.9 present the cumulative construction noise levels for Scenario 2.